-Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment Recommended as an Exclusionary Area: Locations with Special or Unique Uses Maverick Activities Center (MAC) and Physical Education Building (PEB) competitions are held at the MAC.
-The The Texas Penal Code prohibits a firearm on the premises where a high school, collegiate, or professional sporting event or interscholastic event is taking place.
-The Government Code requires that license holders carry their firearms on or about their person, and that they cannot display their firearms in plain view of the public. available to the public and are utilized by independent school districts and other organizations that host K-12 events.
-For safety purposes, the Penal Code and UIL prohibit the possession of weapons at faciilities hosting designated events.
+Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment Reco mmended as an Exclusiona ary Area: Locations with Specia al or Unique Uses Maverick Activities Center (MAC) and Physical Education Building (PEB) The MAC houses a gymnasium, indoor/outdoor basketball/volleyball courts, raquetball/badminton courts, gameroom, table tennis, climbing wall, locker rooms, classrooms, and offices.
+Over 1800 intramural sport and sport club competitions, intercollegiate wheelchair basketball competitions, and youth sporting competitions are held at the MAC.
+The indoor/outdoor swimming pools and classrooms are located in the PEB.
+High school swim teams regularly use the pools during their season for practices/events.
+The Texas Penal Code prohibits a firearm on the premises where a high school, collegiate, or professional sporting event or interscholastic event is taking place.
+The Government Code requires that license holders carry their firearms on or about their person, and that they cannot display their firearms in plain view of the public. available to the public and are utilized by independent school districts and other organizations that host K-12 events. prohibit the possession of weapons at faciilities hosting designated events.
 Most participants in the various athletic activities would have a difficult time complying with Government Code requirements to keep their firearm on or about their person and concealed from view.
-Changing in locker rooms would complicate this further and result in exposure of the firearm.
-It would also require additional handling of the firearm, increasing the possibility of an accidental discharge. diverse population.
+Changing in locker rooms would complicate this further and result in exposure of the diverse population.
 Many events or activities are governed by the Penal Code, while others are not.
-It would be Approximately 5,000-6,000 summer camp participants and 250 UTA students reside in on-campus, UTA-owned residence halls during the summer, with many of the summer campers being in grades K-12.
+It would be Summer Camps (May - August) in University-Owned Residence Halls Approximately 5,000-6,000 summer camp participants and 250 UTA students reside in on-campus, UTA-owned residence halls during the summer, with many of the summer campers being in grades K-12.
 Senate Bill 11 allows a university to establish rules, regulations, or other provisions concerning the storage of handguns in dormitories or other residential facilities that are owned/leased and operated by the institution and located on the campus.
 The Texas Penal Code prohibits a firearm on the premises where a high school or interscholastic event is taking place.
-The majority of summer camp participants are in grades K-12.
-During fall and spring semesters, license holders in university-owned housing must have their firearms on or about their person, or they must safely secure or store their firearms to prevent tampering or theft.
-During the summer semesters, the majority of housing occupants are K-12 students.
-This population and the activities these minors participate in are the same or similar to those governed by the Penal Code. [·
+The majority of summer camp participants are in grades K-12. holders in university-owned housing must have their firearms on or about their person, or they